daarnolducsd/ep5book/docs/06-week6.md

 [1] 0.09650924
 ```

-There are a couple of different ways we could have performed the same analysis.
+Before interpreting these findings, it is helpful to point out that there are a couple of different ways we could have performed the analysis.
 For example, sometimes it is helpful to generate different data frames for subsets of your data.
 We could have done this through indexing or through the ``subset`` function:

 For example, to create a data frame restricted to Black applicants we could type: